evkx/evkx.github.io/content/models/smart/hash3/hash3_Brabus/_index.md

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Sound system
+### Sound System

 The Smart #3 Brabus comes equipped with one sound system option:

-- **Yamaha surround sound system**: This system features 13 speakers and delivers a maximum output of 1040 watts.
+- **Yamaha surround sound system:**: This system features 13 speakers and delivers a maximum output of 1040 watts.

 Additionally, the model includes 4 USB-C connections as standard.